 III.
 To characterize the pharmacokinetics of entinostat in children with recurrent or refractory cancer.

 - To preliminarily define the antitumor activity of entinostat within the confines of a phase 1 study.

 II.
 To assess change in histone H3 and H4 acetylation in peripheral blood mononuclear cells (PBMCs) as a marker of the biologic activity of entinostat.

 OUTLINE: This is a dose escalation study.

 Patients receive entinostat orally (PO) on days 1, 8, 15, and 22.
-Treatment repeats every 28 days for up to 13 courses in the absence of disease progression or unacceptable toxicity.
+Courses repeat every 28 days for up to 5 years in the absence of disease progression or unacceptable toxicity.

 Childhood Brain Stem Neoplasm Childhood Lymphoma Childhood Solid Neoplasm Pineal Region Neoplasm Recurrent Childhood Central Nervous System Neoplasm Recurrent Childhood Visual Pathway Glioma Refractory Central Nervous System Neoplasm Lymphoma Neoplasms Nervous System Neoplasms Central Nervous System Neoplasms Optic Nerve Glioma Brain Stem Neoplasms Pinealoma Entinostat Histone Deacetylase Inhibitors Laboratory Biomarker Analysis Pharmacological Study

 Open to people ages 12 months to 21 years

 Patients must have a body surface area (BSA) of >= 1.17 m2 at time of study enrollment